-A pilot study was conducted to see if circle hooks could be modified to reduce rockfish bycatch.
-Spring wires were attached across the gap of the hook, hypothesizing that fish with less aggressive hook attacks might not hook as readily due to the wires.
+Project 02.11: Hook modification study to reduce rockfish bycatch on circle hooks aggressive hook attacks might not hook as readily due to the wires.
 Although previous camera work showed hesitant hook attacks by rockfish, this study encountered larger individuals, and their attacks were aggressive enough that they could easily bend the wires across the hook gaps to become hooked.